 If you've read anything about the wildlife and landscape of Colorado and the American West in the last 30 years, you've probably read something by Mary Taylor Young!

-She's written the official, centennial history of Rocky Mountain National Park; numerous field guides on birds, mammals, reptiles and amphibians; the first book about Colorado wildlife for kids to read and enjoy themselves (NOT written for boring old adults); an award-winning nature memoir; even text for a brand new adult coloring book! (who knew?)
+She's written the official centennial history of Rocky Mountain National Park; numerous field guides on birds, mammals, reptiles and amphibians; the first book about Colorado wildlife for kids to read and enjoy themselves (NOT written for boring old adults); an award-winning nature memoir; even text for 2 adult coloring books on national parks! (who knew?)

 A graduate of Colorado State University with a degree in zoology, Mary was the 2016 CSU College of Natural Sciences commencement speaker.
-She has won numerous awards throughout her career, is Vice President of Programs for Colorado Authors League and Programs Chair for the 2018 Colorado Book Festival.
-She is a past board member of the Audubon Society of Greater Denver and the Douglas Land Conservancy.
+She is a past board member of the Colorado Authors' League, Colorado Book Festival, Audubon Society of Greater Denver and Douglas Land Conservancy.

-Mary has worked with thousands of school kids throughout Colorado as a teaching artist, combining nature study with creative writing.
-In 2012, she was honored to be named an Artist In Residence at Rocky Mountain National Park.
+Mary has worked with thousands of school kids throughout Colorado as a teaching artist-in-residence, combining nature study with creative writing.
+She is honored to have been an Artist In Residence at Rocky Mountain National Park in 2012.